 We have an attractive business model underpinned by stable and highly recurring revenues, significant operating leverage and low capital requirements that contribute to strong free cash flow.
 Our high levels of client retention and shift toward multi-year subscription contracts result in a high degree of revenue visibility.
 The vast majority of our revenues are either recurring or re-occurring in nature.
 Additionally, we benefit from natural operating leverage given the high contribution margins associated with incremental revenue generated from our centralized Data Cloud and solutions.
-Despite the investments being made to enhance our technology, analytics and data, our capital requirements remain minimal with capital expenditures of less than 1% of revenues in 2019.
+Despite the investments being made to enhance our technology, analytics and data, our capital requirements remain minimal with capital expenditures (including capitalized software development costs) of approximately 5% of revenues in 2019.
 All of these factors contribute to strong free cash flow generation, allowing us the financial flexibility to invest in the business and pursue growth through acquisitions.